15 Top-Rated Things to Do in Annecy

 10. Basilique de la Visitation

-Crowning a hilltop above the Old Town, this neo-Romanesque church holds Mass and Vespers daily.
-The church is also open to the public for visits outside of religious services.
-To arrive here requires a steep and somewhat strenuous hike from the Old Town, but glorious views of the Annecy landscape reward the effort.
+Crowning a hilltop above the Old Town, this Neo-Romanesque basilica is worth visiting just for the views.
+To arrive here requires a steep and somewhat strenuous hike from the Old Town; the effort is rewarded with sweeping panoramas of the landscape surrounding Annecy.

 The basilica's unembellished exterior contrasts with the ornate interior featuring blue Savoy marble columns in the nave, Venetian-enameled mosaics in the apse, and vibrant stained-glass windows that depict the story of Saint François de Sales.